JeeWeetje/iot-workshop/TheThingsNetwork.md

 # The Things Network & Azure IoT: a perfect combination
-## The Things Network Azure IoT Hub Integration Bridge
+## Getting started with the The Things Uno and The Things Network

 ![alt tag](img/msft/Picture01-overview.png)

-This is an example integration between The Things Network and Azure IoT Hub.
-This integration will be offered as a bridge, which features creating devices in the Azure IoT Hub device registry as well as sending events from uplink messages.
+In this chapter you will configure the The Things Uno, connect it to The Things Network platform.
+On the The Things platform you will provision the The Things Uno, receive its messages and decode the telemetry.
+As final step in this chapter you will deploy a bridge between the The Things Network platform and Microsoft Azure IoT platform.

 *Note: In this workshop, we will create uniquely named Azure resources.
 The suggested names could be reserved already.
 Just try another unique name.*